NoahSyn10/VSCode-PyDoctestBtn/README.md

 * The doctest button mimics the functionality of the Python extension's run button and uses it to run doctests.
 * When clicked:
-  * The active document is saved
+  * The active document is saved.
-  * Focus is brought to the terminal (*a terminal is created if necessary*)
+  * Focus is brought to the terminal (*a terminal is created if necessary*).
-  * Your preferred Python path is used to doctest the active document
+  * Your preferred Python path is used to doctest the active document.

        <img src=https://raw.githubusercontent.com/NoahSyn10/VSCode-PyDoctestBtn/main/assets/example/ExampleGif.gif width="750">

       ##### GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ### Button Icon Options

-* There are three options for the style of the doctest button
+* There are three options for the style of the doctest button:
   * 'Plain'
   * 'Fancy'
   * 'Xtra Fancy'
-    ##### *Named for their alphabetical order
+    ##### *Named for their alphabetical order.

   <img src=https://raw.githubusercontent.com/NoahSyn10/VSCode-PyDoctestBtn/main/assets/example/BtnComparison.png width="250">

-* The preferred icon can be chosen using two boolean configurations in user settings
+* The preferred icon can be chosen using two boolean configurations in user settings.
-  * Turning on 'Xtra Fancy' overrides 'Fancy' regardless of its state
+  * Turning on 'Xtra Fancy' overrides 'Fancy' regardless of its state.

+### `execDoctest` Command

+* Can be found in commands under "Execute Python File in Terminal" when a .py file is in focus.
+  * Saves active document.
+  * Focus is brought to the terminal (*a terminal is created if necessary*).
+  * Your preferred Python and Doctest paths are used to doctest the active document.

 - - -